ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>As our projects get bigger and bigger, we need more and more advanced architecture.
 Therefore, as a software engineer, I would like to…</blockquote>

 <h3>5.
-TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Power of NonNullable<T> in TypeScript - <a href="https://medium.com/@gabrielairiart.gi/the-power-of-nonnullable-t-in-typescript-9cf156beb8da" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nabendu Biswas`**
+✍️ **posted by `Gabriela Iriart`**

-<blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
-Angular was already having it in-built.
-So, you go for a Reactt…</blockquote>
+<blockquote>NonNullable<T> in TypeScript is a utility type that plays a significant role in enhancing code safety and clarity.
+This is particularly…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Real-Time Notifications in NestJS: A Simpler Alternative to WebSockets with Server-Sent Events - <a href="https://medium.com/javascript-in-plain-english/real-time-notifications-in-nestjs-a-simpler-alternative-to-websockets-with-server-sent-events-008b6e544b1c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fixing the Node Cross-Spawn Vulnerability (CVE-2024–21538): What You Need to Know! - <a href="https://medium.com/@sadewawicak25/fixing-the-node-cross-spawn-vulnerability-cve-2024-21538-what-you-need-to-know-de25224d8ff5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `M Sadewa Wicaksana`**

-<blockquote>Learn to implement real-time notifications in NestJS using Server-Sent Events, a simpler, efficient alternative to WebSockets.</blockquote>
+<blockquote>On November 18, 2024, after addressing some bugs and deploying the fixes to the staging environment, an unexpected warning appeared in…</blockquote>

 <h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>